neopragma/sociabletests/README.md

 One issue James noticed is the difficulty in working with test doubles, such as mocks and stubs.
 Complicated mock setups and fragile test cases are common problems.
 But what are mocks and why do people use them?

 In order to isolate the code under test from external dependencies for the duration of specific test cases, we use a construct known as a Test Double.
 A Test Double stands in for a real dependency of the code under test in much the same way as a [stunt double](https://stuntteam.org/what-is-a-stunt-double-everything-you-need-to-know/) stands in for an actor in a movie.

+Like a stunt double, a test double is not as good-looking as the original, but as long as it's dressed up to look like the real thing it serves its purpose.

 I don't know who coined the term or when, but it became popularized after the publication of Gerard Meszaros' 2007 book, _xUnit Test Patterns: Refactoring Test Code_.

 Meszaros is also credited with creating a taxomony of Test Doubles.
 As far as I know he didn't make them up, but he sought to regularize the terminology around them.
 People were using various terms that seemed intuitive to them, but the hodge-podge of inconsistent terms were confusing for people interested in getting started with TDD and refactoring.
 Meszaros settled on _stub_, _mock_, _spy_, _fake_, and _dummy_.